jacobvc/OBS-Studio-Remote/README.md

 Live View displays an optional Projector view followd by a Program view.
 Each view displays an image of the selected content next to a classic button for each available content selection.
 Pressing the button selects the content for that view.

+See the Projector View and Program View sections for the content associated with each view.

 <img src="public/sceneview.jpg" >

 When Show Sources is enabled, a button is presented for each source in the scene.
 Those buttons may be used to enable / disable any of the sources in real time.